RecordPlayerAdvice.comUpdated March 2026

 Sevenoaks Sound & Vision stocks premium brands in proper demonstration rooms.
 If you're spending serious money, hearing before buying makes sense.

-John Lewis offers extended warranties and consistently reliable service.
+John Lewis has extended warranties and consistently reliable service.
 Good for gifts or if warranty coverage brings peace of mind.

 eBay UK can yield genuine bargains on used equipment.
 Stick to sellers with strong feedback, ask specific questions about condition, and check return policies.